mattsigal/matthewsigal/content/post/2012-06-04-converting-a-curriculum-vitae-to-latex.md

 tags:
   - LaTeX
   - BibDesk
+summary: 'A quick demonstration of how to generate a curriculum vitae that is linked with BibDesk.'
 ---

 A friend of mine recently goaded me a bit about knowing LaTeX but having my curriculum vitae in Word.
 This got me thinking: how hard would it be to convert?
 What would be the benefits?
 This post goes into some detail about the advantages of switching to LaTeX and some practical advice about a few useful commands and packages to make use of when doing so.